 These standards apply to all current students on campus, former students, online students, while attending any college-sponsored classes, activities or events.
 Violations of such rules, or behavior adversely affecting suitability as a student, may lead to disciplinary action.

-Although the facts and circumstances surrounding each incident of alleged academic dishonesty may differ, please read the basic examples illustrating academic dishonesty.
+Although the circumstances surrounding each situation of alleged academic dishonesty may differ, the following illustrate such examples:

 Examples of Academic Dishonesty (non-inclusive)

 At the time of the violation, penalties for academic dishonesty, determined by the instructor, can result in a zero score for the exam or work in question.
 In addition, the Vice President of Student Services, or designee, may impose other penalties for violations of the Student Code of Conduct.
 Student discipline charges resulting in warning, reprimand, restitution, disciplinary probation, suspension, or expulsion become part of a student's academic record and may affect transfer and/or gainful employment opportunities.

 Violations of the Standards of Student Conduct are as follows: